mozilla/open-leadership-training-series/_articles/open-project-maintenance/open-project-maintenance.md

 {:toc}

-### 8.2.1\.
-Mentorship as Maintenance
+### Mentorship as Maintenance

 Imagine reaching the end of your project.
 You've shipped an open source product to a community of users who helped build it.

 It's a natural time to ask, "What's next?"
 However, your project still needs your attention if it's to remain functional and useful in the long term.
-Maintenance of your open project is essential to its longevity and and is needed in order to be adopted by communities similar to yours..
+Maintenance of your open project is essential to its longevity and and is needed in order to be adopted by communities similar to yours.

 Mentorship in an important, but often overlooked a next step.
 Maintaining your project is as much about keeping its technology fresh - or at least functional - as it is about continuing your relationship with your contributors.
 As an open leader, you should continue to find ways to support them even after the official end of your shared project.
 Perhaps your next step is to mentor someone who wants to become an open leader, as well, and to serve as a contributor on their project.